WILLIAM WAITE DAKE

 While in college, he played varsity football in 1916, 17 and 1919.
 He was a member of Kappa Delta Rho fraternity.
 He was elected to Sages, honorary sophomore society and Waubanakees, senior honorary society.
 He was business manager of his class yearbook.

 In 1920 and 21, he taught chemistry and mathematics at Troy Conference Academy, (now Green Mountain College), Poultney, Vermont.
 He also coached football, basketball and baseball.
 From 1921 until 1937 he taught chemistry and math at Phillips Academy, Andover, Mass.
 Also coached intramural sports, later was assistant football and varsity swimming coach from 1937 until 1954.
 He was chairman of the chemistry department at Andover for more than 20 years, was head swimming coach for 30 years and assistant football coach for 15 years.
 He served as chairman of the Chemistry Department from 1937 until 1961 and was appointed in 1959 as the first Donner Foundation Fellow, (now Independence Foundation).
 Mr. Dake was the founder of the Interscholastic Swimming Coaches' Assn.
+Family rumor (not confirmed) has it that he flunked George H. W. Bush (42 US President) in math while teaching at Andover.

 He did graduate study at summer sessions at M.I.T. in 1928 at Cornell University in 1936, at Columbia University in 1937 and 38 and at Union College in 1948.